 Most fillers currently used are made of cross-linked hyaluronic acid.
 The degree of cross-linking determines the consistency of the filler.
 For certain areas, a thicker, gel-like filler will provide more structural definition, and in others, a thinner, more watery consistency is useful.
 As hyaluronic acid is a naturally occurring substance in the body, there is little reaction to the fillers, and they are naturally broken down over six to 12 months.

 After a thorough assessment, appropriate injection sites are marked on the skin, which may be numbed using topical anaesthesia prior to injection.
 A fine needle will deliver the dermal filler quickly and precisely, and the area will usually be massaged for a few moments after, to ensure good positioning and spread of the filler.

 The results are immediate, and full recovery is usual within a few days.
 As with any cosmetic procedure maintaining overall skin health will enhance the outcome of the dermal fillers and various skincare options can also be discussed during your consultation.

-Procedure takes 30-60 minutes
+Treatment, if suitable, takes 30-60 minutes